-It’s easy to miss these vocal faux pas.
+It’s easy to miss these vocal mistakes.
 You’ve probably made many of them – I know I have.
-But chances are, you didn’t know they were faux pas until you got further on down the line.
+But chances are, you didn’t know they were vocal mistakes until you got further on down the line.
 And, sometimes I still hear seasoned singers making these blaring mistakes.
 Thing is, if they cleaned them up they’d sound ten times better than they do now.
 This is not just my opinion, it’s a fact.
 I’ve witnessed minor and major vocal transformations in the wink of an eye or over years of practice.
 Funny thing is, after almost 3 decades of being a vocal coach, I can now fix in a few seconds what used to take singers years to turn around.
 The problem is getting the vocalist to remember the fix that fast – which over time with repetition, they naturally do.

 1. Unnecessary H’s!